 This is just the sort of thing that keeps Yr.
 Hmbl.
 Ed. up at night doing digging; journalistic ethics require that we get to the bottom of the matter...or would, if we'd published the photo ourselves.
 Can't have known misattributions.
 Sloppy journalism.
 But since we've just linked to these, and because I have such a heavy schedule these next few weeks, I'm going to go all waffley and let it hang.
 But so you know.

-(Thanks to Karl)
+(Thanks to John B.)

-Original contents copyright 2013 by Michael C. Johnston and/or the bylined author.
+Original contents copyright 2015 by Michael C. Johnston and/or the bylined author.
 All Rights Reserved.
 Links in this post may be to our affiliates; sales through affiliate links may benefit this site.

 (To see all the comments, click on the "Comments" link below.)